 Timer 1 is identical to Timer 0 excepted for Mode 3 which is a hold-count mode.
-The following comments help to understand the differences:
+Following comments help to understand the differences:

 - Timer 1 functions as either a Timer or event Counter in three modes of operation.
-Figure 31 to Figure 33 show the logical configuration for modes 0, 1, and 2.
-Timer 1's mode 3 is a hold-count mode. - Timer 1 is controlled by the four high-order bits of TMOD register (see Figure 40) and bits 2, 3, 6 and 7 of TCON register (see Figure 39).
+Figure 24 to Figure 26 show the logical configuration for modes 0, 1, and 2.
+Timer 1's mode 3 is a hold-count mode. - Timer 1 is controlled by the four high-order bits of TMOD register (See Figure 38) and bits 2, 3, 6 and 7 of TCON register (See Figure 37).
 TMOD register selects the method of Timer gating (GATE1), Timer or Counter operation (C/T1#) and mode of operation (M11 and M01).
 TCON register provides Timer 1 control functions: overflow flag (TF1), run control bit (TR1), interrupt flag (IE1) and interrupt type control bit (IT1). - Timer 1 can serve as the Baud Rate Generator for the Serial Port.
-Mode 2 is best suited for this purpose. - For normal Timer operation (GATE1 = 0), setting TR1 allows TL1 to be incremented by the selected input.
-Setting GATE1 and TR1 allows external pin INT1# to control Timer operation. - Timer 1 overflow (count rolls over from all 1s to all 0s) sets the TF1 flag generating an interrupt request. - When Timer 0 is in mode 3, it uses Timer 1's overflow flag (TF1) and run control bit (TR1).
-For this situation, use Timer 1 only for applications that do not require an interrupt (such as a Baud Rate Generator for the Serial Port) and switch Timer 1 in and out of mode 3 to turn it off and on. - It is important to stop Timer/Counter before changing mode.
+Mode 2 is best suited for this purpose.